vikash-kotteeswaran/vikash-kotteeswaran/README.md

 - ⚡ Fun fact: ...
 -->

-I'm an aspiring software developer who is learning about .
-I also happen to be a physics graduate as well.
+I'm an aspiring software developer who is keen in building web applications.
+I'm a research type of guy who like to build things that go through a lot of findings on the way.
+I also happen to be a physics graduate.

+- 🔭 Currently working on an web app called "Project Manager App" ( sorry for the name and warnings for a bad README.md 🤦🤦)
+- 🌱 Been learning Frontend development as well as backend.
+- 🌱 Focussing on Data Structures and Algorithms as well, on my own pace.
+- ⚡ Fun fact: You can count to 1000 with just 10 fingers!

+<br><br>
 ![Vikash-Kotteeswaran-Stats](https://github-readme-stats.vercel.app/api?username=vikash-kotteeswaran&show_icons=true&count_private=true&theme=react)